weijia/couchapp/docs/couchapp-org/dev/how-to-contribute.rst

 (indexed on the disk) and replication support using a view and allows you to replicate in an efficient manner subsets of your databases.

-Last thing, I think PouchDB is the future of browser based sync apps.
+Last thing, PouchDB is the future of browser based sync apps.
 It can sync with the same sync protocols but uses the built-in storage of HTML5.